Soldo brings together banking, admin and accounting features that allow you to keep an eye on your employees’ expenses.

 What is Soldo?

 Let’s start with what Soldo is not: Soldo isn’t a bank nor does it offer a full bank account.
-It calls itself a “spend control and management platform” and it ultimately comprises:
+It calls itself a “proactive spend management solution” and it ultimately comprises:

-• Prepaid Mastercard cards.
-You’ll give them directly to your employees.
-You can get as many as you need and, since they’re prepaid cards and not debit or credit cards, you’ll only have to put as much money as the person you’re giving it to is expected to spend.
-They can’t go into overdraft and you can also get virtual ones for online shopping.
+Prepaid Mastercard cards.
+You’ll give these directly to your employees and the number you get depends on the plan you choose.
+Since they’re prepaid cards and not debit or credit cards, you’ll only have to load them with as much money as the person you’re giving it to is expected to spend.
+Employees can’t go into an overdraft and you can also get virtual cards for online shopping, as well as multi-use team cards.
 Soldo’s cards can be in 3 different currencies: pounds, euros or dollars.
+Plus, there’s a fuel card for spending at fuel stations, a subscription card to help you manage renewals and cancellations on recurring expenses, and an online ad card to monitor digital ad spend.

-• An app to manage both.
-It comes with a series of features to help you track your spending, such as reports and real-time notifications.
+An app to manage everything.
+The app comes with a series of features to help you track your spending, such as reports, receipt capture and real-time notifications.
 Both you and your employees can get the app.

 Soldo was founded in 2015 and is currently available in the UK, in Italy and in the rest of the European Economic Area.